 GESIS Notebooks Overview

-For the anonymous use, the service has a limit of:
+For the anonymous use of via Binder, the service has a limit of:

 For questions regarding Jupyter or the Binder import, join the discussion, read the docs or see the code.
 Please open an issue on our GitHub repository for questions regarding GESIS Notebooks.
 We are looking forward to hearing from you.